JNRowe/jnrowe.github.io/articles/tips/Three_mobile_broadband_in_linux.rst

 is actually pretty clever, assuming it works as advertised, as it can self-install its own driver when plugged in.

-If we find the device name with ``dmesg`` we can mount it, and pull the |APN|
+If we find the device name with :command:`dmesg` we can mount it, and pull the
-from the Windows driver:
+|APN| from the Windows driver:

 .. code-block:: bash